Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Appearance

-The Rottweiler is a large breed of dog that often stands 22–27 inches at the shoulder.
+The Rottweiler is a large breed that often stands 22–27 inches at the shoulder.
 They have a strong, well-developed frame with a broad chest, a powerful body, and a well-defined, moderately rounded head.
-The ears of a Rottweiler are medium-sized and pendant shaped, and the eyes are medium-sized and dark.
+The ears of a Rottweiler are medium-sized and pendant-shaped, and the eyes are medium-sized and dark.
 The short and straight black coat has well-defined tan markings.
-These dogs may have their tails docked (partially removed) when they are puppies, though that practice is now banned or frowned upon in many countries.
+These dogs historically had their tails docked (partially amputated) as puppies, though that practice is now considered unethical and is banned or frowned upon in many countries.

 Grooming